 In other words, working from your dining room table or couch doesn’t make it eligible to be a home office.
 However, you can count part of a room if there is some sort of partition, like a curtain or a standing screen that separates the business and personal space.

 You also can’t count a home office if you have a secondary office somewhere else.
 An exception might be if you rent a coworking space for meetings.
 “Since that is a special event, your home is still your primary workspace,” says Pomerantz.

-If you have a home office, utilities such as water, power, electricity, phone and internet can all be deducted on your taxes.
-Make sure you take your deduction proportionally: If your home office makes up 10 percent of the square footage of your home, you can only deduct that percentage off your bill for taxes.
+If you have a home office, utilities such as water, power, electricity, phone, and internet can all be deducted from your taxes.
+Make sure you take your deduction proportionally: If your home office makes up 10% of the square footage of your home, you can only deduct that percentage from your bill when doing taxes.